osirot/ActivityBot/README.md

 Some tools I used included SimpleIDE and the “simpletools.h” library.

-View the video of Jerry doing his magiv here : https://medium.com/@sirotinsky206/activity-bot-driving-course-c5c27c5cecb8
+View the video of Jerry doing his magic here : https://medium.com/@sirotinsky206/activity-bot-driving-course-c5c27c5cecb8